opnfv/kvmfornfv/docs/release/scenarios/kvmfornfv.scenarios.description.rst

 for Linux Kernel and QEMU patches for achieving low latency and also OPNFV Barometer for traffic, performance and platform monitoring.

-High Availability feature is achieved by deploying OpenStack multi-node setup with 1 Fuel-Master,3 controllers and 2 computes nodes.
+When using Fuel installer, High Availability feature is achieved by deploying OpenStack multi-node setup with 1 Fuel-Master,3 controllers and 2 computes nodes.
 No-High Availability feature is achieved by deploying OpenStack multi-node setup with 1 Fuel-Master,1 controllers and 3 computes nodes.

+When using Apex installer, High Availability feature is achieved by deploying Openstack multi-node setup with 1 undercloud, 3 overcloud controllers and 2 overcloud compute nodes.
+No-High Availability feature is achieved by deploying Openstack multi-node setup with 1 undercloud, 1 overcloud controller and 1 overcloud compute nodes.

 KVM4NFV packages will be installed on compute nodes as part of deployment.
-The scenario testcase deploys a multi-node setup by using OPNFV Fuel deployer.
+The scenario testcase deploys a multi-node setup by using OPNFV Fuel and Apex deployer.

 System pre-requisites
 ---------------------